 16. Firearms.
 Choose whether or not roommates may possess firearms on the property.

 Step 11 – Address Personal Property

 17. Personal Property.
-Check this box if roommates agree not to borrow personal property from any other roommate without getting approval.
+Check this box if roommates agree not to borrow personal property from any other roommate without approval.

 Step 12 – Enter Quiet Hours

 18. Quiet Hours.
 Note whether or not you want to include quiet hours.
 If yes, provide the start and end times and the days of the week.

 Step 13 – Fill in Guests and Parties Details